Warped quasi-asymptotically conical Calabi-Yau metrics: Introduction

 Since the Calabi-Yau metrics of Theorem~\ref{int.1} are obtained by solving a complex Monge-Amp\`ere equation, they are not given by an explicit formula.
 However, as in \cite{CR2021}, we provide a detailed description of their asymptotic behavior at infinity.
 In fact, the Calabi-Yau metrics of Theorem~\ref{int.1} are a higher depth version of the warped $\QAC$-metrics of \cite{CR2021}.
 Indeed, the local models at infinity are again a warped version of the local model for $\QAC$-metrics, namely a warped product of a cone metric $dr^2+ r^2g_B$ and a warped $\QAC$-metric of lower depth $K_w$, that is

 with $\nu_K\in \{0,\nu\}$.

 Compared to \cite{CR2021}, a new feature of this higher depth version is that warped $\QAC$-metrics are no longer necessarily conformal to a $\QAC$-metric.
-They are in general only conformal to a slightly different class of metrics that we call weighted $\QAC$-metrics.
+They are in general only conformal to a slightly different class of metrics introduced in Definition~\ref{wqb.8} below that we call weighted $\QAC$-metrics.
 As for $\QAC$-metrics, those come from a Lie structure at infinity in the sense of \cite{ALN04}, so admit a nice global coordinate free description.
 They are in particular automatically complete of infinite volume with bounded geometry and the same holds true for warped $\QAC$-metrics.
-There is also a conformally related class of metrics that we call weighted $\Qb$-metrics.
+There is also a conformally related class of metrics introduced in Definition~\ref{wqb.12} below that we call weighted $\Qb$-metrics.
 They play a similar role to $\Qb$-metrics in \cite{CDR2016} by allowing us to define the right weighted H\"older spaces in which to solve the complex Monge-Amp\`ere equation.
-In terms of these H\"older spaces, we can in fact as in \cite{CR2021} adapt the arguments of \cite{DM2014} to derive nice mapping properties of the Laplacian of a warped $\QAC$-metric; see in particular Corollary~\ref{w.53} below, as well as Theorem~\ref{sing.35} for the singular setting of Theorem~\ref{yl.3}. \begin{remark} We have not explored it here, but instead of \cite{DM2014}, one could try to develop a higher depth version of the approach of \cite{Szekelyhidi} to obtain mapping properties of the Laplacian.
-The approach of \cite{Szekelyhidi} allows in principle to consider weights for which the Laplacian is no longer an isomorphism, but is still surjective and Fredholm, which would possibly allow condition \eqref{int.1a} in Theorem~\ref{int.1} to be weakened. \end{remark}
+In terms of these H\"older spaces, we can in fact as in \cite{CR2021} adapt the arguments of \cite{DM2014} to derive nice mapping properties of the Laplacian of a warped $\QAC$-metric; see in particular Corollary~\ref{w.53} below, as well as Theorem~\ref{sing.35} for the singular setting of Theorem~\ref{yl.3}.

 All these classes of metrics are defined in terms of a compactification by a manifold with corners, so to define them on $C_{\epsilon}$, we need to introduce a suitable compactification $\hC_{\epsilon}$ of $C_{\epsilon}$.
 As in \cite{CR2021}, our starting point is the radial compactification $\overline{\bbC^{m+n}_w}$ of $\bbC^{m+n}$ specified by the $\bbR^+$-action induced by the weights $w_{q,i}$.
 Let $\overline{C}_{\epsilon}$ be the closure of $C_{\epsilon}$ in $\overline{\bbC^{m+n}_w}$.
 This closure has singularities on the boundary $\pa \overline{\bbC^{m+n}_w}$ of $ \overline{\bbC^{m+n}_w}$ that can be resolved by blowing them up.
 However, this cannot be achieved with the usual notion of blow-up \cite[\S~2.2]{HHM1995} of a $p$-submanifold in a manifold with corners.
 We need instead to consider a weighted version of it, one special instance being the parabolic blow-up of Melrose \cite[(7.4)]{MelroseAPS}.
 Compared to the usual blow-up, this weighted version is sensitive to the choice of a tubular neighborhood of the $p$-submanifold, but in our setting, the $p$-submanifolds that need to be blown up in a weighted manner come with a natural choice of tubular neighborhood, ensuring that each weighted blow-up is well-defined.